chowmirecord/learngit/learngit/readme.txt

-Git is a version control system.
+Git is a version control system. change it.
-Git is free software.
+Git is free software. have a nice day.